 Investing in growth stocks can become a time-consuming effort as you need to maintain a good overview of the current performance of your stock portfolio.
 Luckily services like Stock Rover do a lot of the heavy lifting for you, but you will still need to research and decide on which stocks you purchase.

 In contrast to a value investing strategy which looks for undervalued stocks to minimize risk, the growth strategy looks for stocks that have explosive growth in earning and sales.
-This means that the stock might be excessively priced and if the company fails to meet earnings expectations the stock could erratically lose value, therefor I would class this as a medium risk investing strategy.
+This means that the stock might be excessively priced.
+If the company fails to meet earnings expectations, the stock could erratically lose value; therefore, I would class this as a medium risk investing strategy.

 5. Invest for Income/Dividends (Low Risk, Medium Effort)

-Income investors, typically employ a strategy called the Dividend Kings or Dividend Aristocrats strategy.
+Income investors typically employ a strategy called the Dividend Kings or Dividend Aristocrats approach.
 This essentially means investing in companies that have a long history of continually paying and increasing dividends.

-For this, you will need a stock screener with a significantly large historical database (at least 10 years) of earnings and dividend payments, such as Stock Rover.
+For this, you will need a stock screener with a significantly large historical database (at least ten years) of earnings and dividend payments, such as Stock Rover.

 The criteria shown here is the calculation for a 10-year period.